 Over the past few years, I hadn’t done much storytelling – due to ill-health, and repeated surgery, caused by rejection, and complications, of implanted mesh.
 Each operation, presented a challenge for me to overcome, and I found the Happiness strategy gave me the strength I needed, to focus positively.

-In recent times, I was invited to give talks to community organisations about Happiness and the Art of Living.
-Some time ago, I was invited to present a workshop in Canberra, where I told two stories, as part of a Happiness presentation.
+Some time ago, I was invited to give talks to community organisations about Happiness and the Art of Living.
+I was invited to present a workshop in Canberra, where I told two stories, as part of a Happiness presentation.
 The brief was send the participants away “Happy” and I managed to fulfill it.
 Many participants, also, told a personal story to an appreciative audience.

 I’ve also presented a workshop of Storytelling, for Tour Guides.
 It was a great day and we enjoyed the drive out to Paterson, in the Hunter Valley.
 Stories bring history alive for listeners, and contribute to a great visit, to a historical site, for everyone.
 Every one of the tour guides worked hard that day, and we look forward to going back to Tocal Homestead, one Open Day, to listen to the stories being told.
 Magic!